-I’m excited to share with you a fun way for children to practice building math equations!
+I’m excited to share with you a fun way for children to practice building math equations with math mats!
 These Watermelon Addition and Subtraction Math Mats are perfect for practicing addition and subtraction!
 They’re a good fit for your home school or traditional classroom for use during center time or small groups.

 Watermelon Addition and Subtraction Math Mats